-In March 2018, we began enrolling patients in our Phase 1/1b trial evaluating CPI-006.
-We expect that successive cohorts of enrolled patients will receive increasing doses of CPI-006 alone, or in combination with ciforadenant or an anti-PD-1.
-To date, a limited number of patients have been enrolled and, although no serious adverse events have been observed, the follow-up period has necessarily been short.
+In March 2019, we initiated a multi-center Phase 1/1b clinical trial evaluating CPI-818 in patients with various malignant T-cell lymphomas and have completed enrollment in the dose escalation portion of the trial.
+As of March 4, 2021, a limited number of patients have been enrolled and, although no serious adverse events have been observed, the follow-up period has necessarily been short.